nesanders/MAenvironmentaldata/docs/_posts/2023-02-04-eea-dp-cso-ej.md

 ## Characteristics of new CSO discharge dataset

 The first sewage discharge report in the EEA Data Portal was from June 30th, 2022.
+In this analysis, we consider only final validated reports (i.e. `reporterClass == 'Verified Data Report'`), not initial public notifications (i.e. we exclude reports of class `Public Notification Report`).

 ### How many reports were there?